SciML/SciMLSensitivity.jl/docs/src/examples/neural_ode/neural_ode_flux.md

     maxiters = 300)
 ```

-Notice that the advantage of this format is that we can use Optim's optimizers, like
+Notice that the advantage of this format is that we can use other optimizers, like
 `LBFGS` with a full `Chain` object, for all of Flux's neural networks, like
 convolutional neural networks.